 Study the following apps:

 3Commas offers a smart trading terminal and auto trading bots.
 It supports a wide number of cryptocurrency exchanges.
-This includes popular exchanges like Binance, Bitfinex, Bittrex, BitMEX, Coinbase Pro, Bybit, OKEx, Bitstamp, etc.
+This includes popular exchanges like Binance, Bitfinex, BitMEX, Coinbase Pro, Bybit, OKX, Bitstamp, etc.

 3Commas supports various trading algorithms, furthermore, it helps in portfolio management.
 This app supports paper trading.
 Apart from automated bots, 3Commas offers public APIs.
 Developers can integrate them with their apps using the API keys provided by 3Commas.

-You can review Shrimpy, a cryptocurrency trading platform.
-It supports all popular exchanges in the crypto market like KuCoin, Binance, Coinbase Pro, Gemini, etc. Shrimpy calls itself the social trading platform for cryptocurrencies.
+You can review Bitsgap, a cryptocurrency trading platform.
+It supports all popular exchanges in the crypto market like KuCoin, Binance, Coinbase Pro, Gemini, etc. Bitsgap calls itself a platform for traders with any experience.

 Among the trading bots in the cryptocurrency market, Gunbot is a prominent one.
 It supports all popular cryptocurrency exchanges.

 As other such platforms do, Gunbot helps you to analyze historical data.
 You can understand market conditions better with the help of market data, furthermore, Gunbot helps you to manage your trading.
 It helps you to with technical analysis.